angularsen/UnitsNet/README.md

 What Is It?
 ===========

-Everyone has written their share of trivial conversions between meters and centimeters, or less trivial conversions, like Pascal and PSI, where most mortals need a quick Google to find that magic constant.
+Everyone has written their share of trivial conversions between meters and centimeters, or less trivial conversions like Pascal and PSI where most mortals need a quick Google to find that magic constant.

 Stop littering your code with unnecessary calculations.
 With Units.NET you have all the common units and conversions available.
 It is light-weight, unit tested and open source.